Skill File Generation¶

 myapp skill # Print to stdout

-myapp skill --out SKILLS.md # Write to file
+myapp skill --out SKILL.md # Write to file

 myapp skill --output json # JSON envelope with content